 Best Acoustic Guitars for Kids

 ‘Cos, who doesn’t love colours, right?
 This Luna guitar is available in pink, white, black and blue – and the funky shades do not disappoint.
+This is an extra advantage to get your kid more interested in playing guitar, more colour, more fun.
 This budget-friendly starter guitar doesn’t skimp on material and craftsmanship.
 Its slim C-shape is ideal for small hands.
 Moreover, the use of black walnut for the bridge and fingerboard facilitates smooth fretting.
 Last but not least, the aesthetic in itself is aimed to inspire musicians all across the board.

 This ½ size handcrafted guitar is ideal for younger players between the ages of 5 and 9.
 Its light gauge nylon strings are perfect for effortless fretting so as not to discourage the player.
 According to reviews, the intonation is spot-on, and its standard action is decent ( a definite pro!).
 This guitar solidifies Hohner’s reputation as a brand that supports emerging musicians.